Clinical Trial Intelligence

 Q. What makes you different?
 Why not just use AI?

 There are many startups using AI to try to do "AI drug discovery", with various methods.
 AI is great for problems where there is a lot of training data and an LLM or machine can learn those patterns.
-When data is limited, say a few hundred samples and 200,000 genes, other methods are needed.
+When data is limited, say a hundred samples and 200,000 genes, other methods are needed.

 This allows us to find "gold standard" of responders in time to event analysis, and predict these with over 80% out of sample accuracy - this is not possible with other techniques!